This is the story of how close we came to shutting down before even launching our first product, how we survived, and the lessons we learnt.

 In March, 2020, when COVID hit the world, our startup Milkie Way too was hit with a big blow and almost shut down.
 We burnt $72,000 while exploring and internally testing Cloud Run with Firebase within a few hours.

-In November 2019, after having the idea, I started developing Announce https://announce.today.
-The goal was to create an “MVP”, a functional V1 of the product, and for this reason our code was based on a simple stack.
+In 2020 after having the idea, I started developing Announce https://announce.today.
+The goal was to create an “MVP”, a functional prototype of the product, and for this reason our code was based on a simple stack.
 We used JS, Python and deployed our product on Google App engine.

 Having a very small team, our focus was on writing code, designing the UI and getting product ready.
 I spent minimal time in Cloud management, just enough to make us go live, and have basic development flow (cicd) going.